HINKOKO/shell/basics/README.md

-Task 4 display a long list of directory content, including hidden files Task 5 display numerically directory content-including hidden files Task 6 create a new directory in the /tmp/ directory
+Task 4 display a long list of directory content, including hidden files Task 5 display numerically directory content-including hidden files Task 6 create a new directory in the /tmp/ directory Task 7 move the file betty from /tmp/ to /tmp/my_first_directory